oolekk/sqrlrcrd.com/README.md

 Also there is a kind of up-to-date dependency collection in build.sbt With latest jetty, logging with ch.qos.logback etc ...

+### Credits

-* Database connection setup is based on code from Peter Petersson's [example](https://github.com/karma4u101/Basic-SquerylRecord-User-Setup) with some minor adjustments.
+Database connection setup is based on code from Peter Petersson's [example](https://github.com/karma4u101/Basic-SquerylRecord-User-Setup) with some minor adjustments.

-* Embedded jetty configuration assembled by me with big help from Diego Medina and Lift mailing list participants.
+Embedded jetty configuration assembled by me with big help from Diego Medina and Lift mailing list participants.